OrTab/The-Game/README.md

 # The-Game

-A multiplayer game based on canvas , server build on node framework i built (my-server)
+A multiplayer game based on canvas , server based on node framework i built (my-server)

 my-server is node framework i built with no dependencies.